 Kepler Capital Believes Neste (NTOIY) Still Has Room to Grow

-In a report issued on July 20, Bertrand Hodee from Kepler Capital maintained a Buy rating on Neste (NTOIY), with a price target of EUR36.00.
+In a report issued on September 20, Pablo Cuadrado from Kepler Capital maintained a Buy rating on Neste (NTOIY), with a price target of EUR36.30.
 The company’s shares closed last Tuesday at $23.28, close to its 52-week high of $24.17.

-Neste has an analyst consensus of Moderate Buy, with a price target consensus of $48.63, implying a 107.8% upside from current levels.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Neste with a $48.63 average price target, a 107.8% upside from current levels.
 In a report issued on July 27, Berenberg Bank also maintained a Buy rating on the stock with a EUR47.00 price target.

 See today’s analyst top recommended stocks >>